 - identifying, assessing and securing suitable provision for children and young people with special educational needs and disabilities

 - complying with our reporting obligations (such as reporting to the Department of Education).

 We also use this information to assess the quality of our services and evaluate and improve our policies and procedures.

 We may also use information in other ways compatible with the above.
-Primarily this will include supporting the work of other public bodies providing educational services to children.
+Primarily this will include supporting the work of other public bodies providing services to children and young people, for example, the learning disability health check.
 We provide more details of these services in the education and learning section on our website.

 The kind of information we collect and use about you

 The information we collect and use includes the child’s:

 - personal details – name, date of birth, gender, age, address,

 - contact information – telephone number and email address